Restream/reindexer/cpp_src/readme.md

 ### Prometheus (server-side)

 Reindexer has a bunch of prometheus metrics available via http-URL `/metrics` (i.e. `http://localhost:9088/metrics`).
 This metrics may be enabled by passing `--prometheus` as reindexer_server command line argument or by setting `metrics:prometheus` flag in server yaml-config file.
-Some of the metrics also require `perfstats` to be enabled in `profiling`-config
+Some metrics also require `perfstats` to be enabled in `profiling`-config

-`reindexer_qps_total` - total queries per second for each database, namespace and query type `reindexer_avg_latency` - average queryies latency for each database, namespace and query type `reindexer_caches_size_bytes`, `reindexer_indexes_size_bytes`, `reindexer_data_size_bytes` - caches, indexes and data size for each namespace
+`reindexer_qps_total` - total queries per second for each database, namespace and query type `reindexer_avg_latency` - average queries latency for each database, namespace and query type `reindexer_caches_size_bytes`, `reindexer_indexes_size_bytes`, `reindexer_data_size_bytes` - caches, indexes and data size for each namespace
-`reindexer_items_count` - items count in each namespace `reindexer_memory_allocated_bytes` - current amount of dynamicly allocated memory according to tcmalloc/jemalloc `reindexer_rpc_clients_count` - current number of RPC clients for each database `reindexer_input_traffic_total_bytes`, `reindexer_output_traffic_total_bytes` - total input/output RPC/http traffic for each database
+`reindexer_items_count` - items count in each namespace `reindexer_memory_allocated_bytes` - current amount of dynamically allocated memory according to tcmalloc/jemalloc `reindexer_rpc_clients_count` - current number of RPC clients for each database `reindexer_input_traffic_total_bytes`, `reindexer_output_traffic_total_bytes` - total input/output RPC/http traffic for each database
 `reindexer_info` - generic reindexer server info (currently it's just a version number)

 ### Prometheus (client-side, Go)

 Go binding for reindexer is using [prometheus/client_golang](https://github.com/prometheus/client_golang) to collect some metrics (RPS and request's latency) from client's side.
-Pass `WithPrometheusMetrics()`-option to enable metric's collecting:
+Pass `WithPrometheusMetrics()`-option to enable metrics collecting:
 ```
 // Create DB connection for cproto-mode with metrics enabled
 db := reindexer.NewReindex("cproto://127.0.0.1:6534/testdb", reindex.WithPrometheusMetrics())